RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 # Hardware setup and testing

+Acronyms used in this document are defined in the [FAQ](jhu-dvrk/sawIntuitiveResearchKit/wiki/FAQ).

 ## 1. Unboxing

 ### 1.1.
 Arms

 Please read the unboxing instructions provided by ISI at http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:Docs:Main

+The arms need to be connected directly to the controllers.
+If you have a research kit (i.e. not the full patient cart) it is very easy.
+If you have a full patient cart, the controllers for the PSMs and ECM need to be connected to the cables that come from the arms.
+To do so, disconnect the arms (PSMs and ECM) from the back of the patient cart and plug them in the dVRK controllers.
+Do not use the long cables that connect the patient cart to the master console.
+See also the [full daVinci page](jhu-dvrk/sawIntuitiveResearchKit/wiki/full-da-Vinci)(Introduction section).

 ### 1.2.
 Sterile adapter